nniiicc/ESIP_TestBed_CodeMinMeta/Proposal.md

 *Why JSON-LD?*

-[JSON-LD]() is a lightweight format that offers semantic meaning at a substantially lower barrier of creation than RDF, it has emerged over the last 2-3 years as the standard for serving data via APIs, and more importantly for our work here, it can leverage existing ontologies, like 'creative works' in [schema.org](http://schema.org/Code), for describing a codebase.
+[JSON-LD](http://json-ld.org/) is a lightweight format that offers semantic meaning at a substantially lower barrier of creation than RDF, it has emerged over the last 2-3 years as the standard for serving data via APIs, and more importantly for our work here, it can leverage existing ontologies, like 'creative works' in [schema.org](http://schema.org/Code), for describing a codebase.

-**Why not XML**

-XML can play too.

-**Open Questions**

-*Controlled vocabulary*
+*How does the ESIP community benefit from this work?*

+After completing the crosswalking exercise we will complete 3-5 use cases from ESIP software.
+This will include working with a software producer to create the metadata using our minimum standard -and then asking users (potential and actual) of that softare to judge the quality, and meaningfullness of these descriptions.

+We will report on this work at the 2015 ESIP Summer Meeting, and contribute our findings back to the 'code as a research object' project.
+At the summer meeting we will solicit another 3-5 candidate use cases, and complete these with the refined minumum standard.

+This work will produce a white paper with best practices for creating metadata using the standard.

+We are seeking funds, largely, to formally publish the findings from our use cases in an open access journal.

+**Open Questions to be addressed in our early work**

-Deciding on ESIP relevant CV for subject categories [e.g. we can do better than the original proposal to use [PLoS's taxonomy](http://www.plosone.org/taxonomy) for academic subjects]
+- *Controlled vocabulary* : Deciding on ESIP relevant CV for subject categories [e.g. we can do better than the original proposal to use [PLoS's taxonomy](http://www.plosone.org/taxonomy) for academic subjects]

-*Function of software*

-How do we "uniformally"  the *function* of software?
+- *Function of software* : How do we "uniformally"  the *function* of software?
 This will require best practices guidelines and likely to be major contribution of use cases.

 ### Project Plan, and Timeline

-**Project Plan**

 **Timeline**

+The activities described above will be carried out following the schedule below:

 ![](https://raw.githubusercontent.com/nniiicc/ESIP_TestBed_CodeMinMeta/master/Images/Gantt-MinMeta.png)